 In contrast to populations in the Atlantic and Pacific Oceans, there have been very few and limited studies on the biology of albacore tuna in the IO.
 For example, prior to 2019, there were no direct age estimates of growth available for albacore tuna anywhere in the IO.
 Accordingly, the IOTC Working Party on Temperate Tunas (WPTmT) recently identified the need to improve the understanding of life-history parameters for albacore tuna in the IO, and to improve understanding of the uncertainty in key demographic parameters on stock assessment results.
-In particular, it was noted that collaborative research across facilities on albacore tuna biology, including age and growth, length and age at maturity, and fecundity at age/length, was required, and recommended such collaborative research be undertaken as a high priority in recent WPTmT Programs of Work (IOTC 2014, 2016, 2019c).
+In particular, it was noted that collaborative research across facilities on albacore tuna biology, including age and growth, length and age at maturity, and fecundity at age/length, was required, and recommended such collaborative research be undertaken as a high priority in recent WPTmT Programs of Work (IOTC 2014, 2016, 2019c), including as the top priority by the most recent WPTmT (IOTC 2019d).

-Dhurmeea et al. (2016) provide an account of the reproductive biology of albacore tuna in the western Indian Ocean, based on 1,790 fish (923 females and 867 males), obtained from pole-and-line, purseseine and longline vessels.
+Dhurmeea et al. (2016) provide an account of the reproductive biology of albacore tuna in the western IO, based on 1,790 fish (923 females and 867 males), obtained from pole-and-line, purse-seine and longline vessels.
 Consistent with South Pacific stocks, spawning in albacore tuna in the IO was found to occur between 10°S and 30°S, from October to January (Dhurmeea et al. 2016).
 Larger females were found to have a longer spawning period than smaller individuals.
 The mean length at 50% maturity was estimated at 85.3 cm FL.
 As with elsewhere, albacore tuna in the IO where found to be batch spawners, spawning on average every 2.2 days within the spawning region and spawning months.
-Their results, however, were considered likely biased due to a lack of small (< 65 cm FL) fish (IOTC 2019d), and were limited to only a small portion of the IO.
+Their results, however, were considered likely biased due to a lack of small (< 65 cm FL) fish (IOTC 2019e), and were limited to only a small geographical area in the IO.

 In 2017, the IOTC Secretariat developed and funded a research project to estimate the age and growth of albacore tuna in the IO.
 Preliminary findings of this research were provided in Farley et al. (2019).
-Whilst providing a preliminary examination of the growth of albacore tuna in the IO using direct ageing techniques, and of female maturity at age based on samples from Dhurmeea et al. (2016), results were limited in both time and space, being based on 600 fish collected across two years across a small geographical area (between latitudes 0-40°S and 15-65°E), and limited by a lack of small fish.
-Accordingly, Farley et al. (2019) make several recommendations to further this work, including that otoliths from small fish (particularly < 75 cm FL) be collected and analysed to improve growth estimations; that ovaries and otoliths from small fish (particularly < 90 cm FL) be collected and analysed to improve growth estimations; and that otolith and ovary sampling be expanded across the IO to examine spatial patterns in growth and maturity.
+Whilst providing a preliminary examination of the growth of albacore tuna in the IO using direct ageing techniques, and of female maturity at age based on samples from Dhurmeea et al. (2016), results were limited in both time and space, being based on 600 fish collected across two years across a small geographical area (between latitudes $0-40^{\circ}$ S and $15-65^{\circ}$ E), and limited by a lack of small fish.
+Accordingly, Farley et al. (2019) make several recommendations to further this work, including that otoliths from small fish (particularly < 75 cm FL) be collected and analysed to improve growth estimations; that ovaries and otoliths from small fish (particularly < 90 cm FL) be collected and analysed to improve maturity estimations; and that otolith and ovary sampling be expanded across the IO to examine spatial patterns in growth and maturity.
 Farley et al. (2019) also recommended that if otoliths from fish aged < 1 year are collected, that daily ageing be undertaken on (i) the longitudinal section to estimate length-at-age of very small fish and (ii) the transverse sections to confirm the location of the first opaque growth zone; that further work be undertaken to examine the timing of increment formation and refine the age algorithm; and that direct validation of the age estimation methods is undertaken in the IO.

-1.2 This study
+2.2 This study